 There are well over 1,000 Licensed Master Plumbers in NYC.
 However, only a few dozen specialize in subsurface house sewer and water line work.
 This type of work requires specialty insurance, specialty equipment, and tools.
 The work also requires a DOT bond, and even a specialized workforce.

 Even within the niche NYC water main contractor industry, there are literally a handful of firms that do the majority of the main water line replacement work.
-As, a for instance, Balkan Sewer And Water Main Service.
-Balkan has been NYC’s largest house sewer and water service line contractor for over 30 years running.
-If you hire a well established plumber, such as Balkan, you’ll receive certain irrefutable advantages.
-These advantages include a greater customer support team, and the scheduling flexibility provided by having multiple installation crews available.
-Another additional advantage are dedicated paving, cement, and quality assurance Teams in the field.
+As a for instance, Balkan Sewer And Water Main Service.
+Balkan has been NYC’s largest house sewer and water service line contractor for over 35 years.
+If you hire a well-established plumber, such as Balkan, you’ll receive certain irrefutable advantages.
+These advantages include a greater customer support team and the scheduling flexibility provided by having multiple installation crews available.
+Another additional advantage is dedicated paving, cement, and quality assurance Teams in the field.

 Lastly, but perhaps most importantly, you should consider the company’s reputation.
 Online reviews have become increasingly more reliable, and widely used.
 Sites such as Google, Yelp, Angie’s List, and the BBB give a diverse range of reviews and peace of mind.

 2. Do you repair or replace your water service line?

-One of the 1st decisions you’ll have to make is whether to repair or replace your entire water service line.
+One of the 1st decisions you’ll have to make is whether to repair or replace the entire water service line.
 The 3 primary determining factors are what your line is made out of, the age of your line, and the size of the line.